Enter search queries below or use the tag links to the right to browse the knowledge base by category (Show All Tags).

 Script failure, when running Robo-FTP as a service, when it attempts to access a network share.

-When Robo-FTP runs as a service, it uses the local system account by default.
-This account does not have access to network shares.
+When Robo-FTP runs as a service, it uses the Local System account by default.
+This account does not have access to the network.

 When setting up your Robo-FTP service, configure it to run as a domain user that has access to the necessary network shares.